-- (i) The term "interested entity" means the Government of Peru, a potential or actual purchaser of a textile or apparel good, or a potential or actual supplier of a textile or apparel good. - (ii) All references to "day" and "days" exclude Saturdays, Sundays, and legal holidays observed by the Government of the United States. - (C) REQUESTS TO ADD FABRICS, YARNS, OR FIBERS.- (i) An interested entity may request the President to determine that a fabric, yarn, or fiber is not available in commercial quantities in a timely manner in Peru and the United States and to add that fabric, yarn, or fiber to the list in Annex 3-B of the Agreement in a restricted or unrestricted quantity. - (ii) After receiving a request under clause (i), the President may determine whether- - (I) the fabric, yarn, or fiber is available in commercial quantities in a timely manner in Peru or the United States; or - (II) any interested entity objects to the request. (iii) The President may, within the time periods specified in clause (iv), proclaim that the fabric, yarn, or fiber that is the subject of the request is added to the list in Annex 3-B of the Agreement in an unrestricted quantity, or in any restricted quantity that the President may establish, if the President has determined under clause (ii) thata request is submitted under clause (i); or
+(i) Interested entity.-The term "interested entity" means the Government of Colombia, a potential or actual purchaser of a textile or apparel good, or a potential or actual supplier of a textile or apparel good.

+(ii) DAY; DAYS.-All references to "day" and "days" exclude Saturdays, Sundays, and legal holidays observed by the Government of the United States.

+- (C) REQUESTS TO ADD FABRICS, YARNS, OR FIBERS.- (i) IN GENERAL.-An interested entity may request the President to determine that a fabric, yarn, or fiber is not available in commercial quantities in a timely manner in Colombia and the United States and to add that fabric, yarn, or fiber to the list in Annex 3-B of the Agreement in a restricted or unrestricted quantity. - (ii) DETERMINATION.-After receiving a request under clause (i), the President may determine whether- - (I) the fabric, yarn, or fiber is available in commercial quantities in a timely manner in Colombia or the United States; or request.

+(II) any interested entity objects to the
-- (I) the fabric, yarn, or fiber is not available in commercial quantities in a timely manner in Peru and the United States; or - (II) no interested entity has objected to the request. (iv) The time periods within which the President may issue a proclamation under clause (iii) are-

-(I) not later than 30 days after the date on which
+- (iii) PROCLAMATION AUTHORITY.-The President may, within the time periods specified in clause (iv), proclaim that the fabric, yarn, or fiber that is the subject of the request is added to the list in Annex 3-B of the Agreement in an unrestricted quantity, or in any restricted quantity that the President may establish, if the President has determined under clause (ii) that- - (I) the fabric, yarn, or fiber is not available in commercial quantities in a timely manner in Colombia and the United States; or - (II) no interested entity has objected to the request. - (iv) TIME PERIODS.-The time periods within which the President may issue a proclamation under clause (iii) are- - (I) not later than 30 days after the date on which a request is submitted under clause (i); or